Nature School

 A man in a blue zip-up and green cap smiles in front of a tree trunk.

-Hi Nature School families!
+Hi, Nature School families!
 My name is Anders.
 I majored in biology and environmental studies and minored in secondary education with the goal of becoming a classroom teacher and coach, but I have since been drawn to experiential and environmental education roles due to my love of the outdoors.
 I have been with Three Rivers Park District since 2012 and a member of the Mississippi Gateway team since 2017.
-In the past I have worked at traditional preschools in downtown Minneapolis and small-town Iowa, taught at a nature-based preschool, and facilitated nature-based preschool programs at a variety of nature centers in the metro.
-I live in Northeast Minneapolis with my wife, Katie, and our cat, Finn.
-In my free time, I like to ride bikes, see live music, travel, camp and ski.
+In the past, I have worked at traditional preschools in downtown Minneapolis and small-town Iowa, taught at a nature-based preschool, and facilitated nature-based preschool programs at a variety of nature centers in the metro.
+I live in North Minneapolis with my wife, Katie, and our cats, Finn and Charlie.
+In my free time, I like to ride bikes, see live music, travel, fish, camp and ski.
 I am thrilled to spend time learning and exploring together.
 I cannot wait to see what our curious and adventurous Nature School crew discovers at Mississippi Gateway.

 Coleman